cswaim/breakout_groups/README.md

 ### Algorithm Implementation

-The sessions generation algorithm i implemented by having the sessions class load the grouping alogrithm module and run a predefined function (run) in the algorithm module.
+The sessions generation algorithm is implemented by having the sessions class load the grouping alogrithm module and run a predefined function (run) in the algorithm module.

 ```mermaid
   classDiagram